The Business of Brand Management

 14. November 2018

 Cecilie Schjerven ist „Founding Editor“ von The Business of Brand Manangement.
-Ihre Hauptinteressen liegen in den Bereichen Markeninnovation und -management sowie Design Thinking.
-Schjerven hat an der Oslo Schule für Architektur und Design unterrichtet und forschungsbasierte Beratungen für Projekte und Unternehmen in verschiedenen Bereichen durchgeführt.
+Ihre Hauptinteressen liegen in den Bereichen Markeninnovation und -management sowie Seitenstruktur Thinking.
+Schjerven hat an der Oslo Schule für Architektur und Seitenstruktur unterrichtet und forschungsbasierte Beratungen für Projekte und Unternehmen in verschiedenen Bereichen durchgeführt.